 After six years growing pains forced him to find a larger shop.
 On January 1, 1980, George took possession of and moved to the current location of Euro-Asian Automotive at 1917 Franklin Boulevard.
 In 1991, he updated his business name to more accurately reflect the service his facility provides.

-Pursuant to his extraordinary passion for business, in 2003 George took ownership of Autohaus where he continues to forge the way with exemplary business practices in the automotive repair industry.
-George then opened his third repair shop, Stadium Automotive, in the summer of 2011.
+Pursuant to his extraordinary passion for business, George opened his second repair shop, Stadium Automotive, in the summer of 2011.

 "This is a very satisfying business to be in," George muses.
 "I really enjoy helping my clients with their automotive needs and concerns."
 He’s also grateful that he’s bucked the statistics for small businesses: 90 percent go belly-up in the first ten years.
 Even after 30 years as a successful businessman, George still hasn’t lost his old passion for gadgetry.
 Just look at the amount of computers in the office or ask him to demonstrate his high-tech Palm Pilot V or Home Automation sometime.
 If you’ve got an hour or two that is.